Testing gravity with cold atom interferometry: Results and prospects: Search for dark matter

 Particle dark matter candidates were proposed which might have masses smaller than an eV down to $10^{-22} \, \mathrm{eV}$ and below~\cite{Marsh2016}.
 Examples are the pseudoscalar QCD axion and axion-like-particles and light scalar particles such as moduli, dilatons or the relaxion.
 Such low-energy dark matter candidates would not be detected with traditional particle detection methods that are limited by their energy thresholds.

 New technologies are then required to search for such light dark matter candidates: atomic sensors can be relevant detectors in this range.

-Existing models predict that possible effects of dark matter on standard model particles can be the precession of nuclear and electron spin, induced currents in electromagnetic systems, acceleration of matter with violation of the equivalence principle, changes in the value of fundamental constants.
+Existing models predict that possible effects of dark matter on standard model particles can be the precession of nuclear and electron spin, induced currents in electromagnetic systems, acceleration of matter with violation of the equivalence principle, changes in the value of fundamental constants such as the fine structure constant and the electron mass \cite{Stadnik2015a,Stadnik2015b}.
+Detection schemes were considered based on models with dark matter in the form of clumps or oscillating fields.
+Dark matter would then be detected as a transient effect if the atomic sensor crosses a dark matter clump~\cite{Pospelov2013,Derevianko2014,Stadnik2020} or as an oscillation effect at Compton frequencies for non-interacting fields~\cite{Arvanitaki2015}, even if stochastic~\cite{Derevianko2018}.
 An overview of existing models and experimental tests can be found in \cite{Safronova2018}.

 The experimental search for axion and axion-like particles was described in \cite{Graham2015}.
-Recent results of the CASPEr experiment, using NMR spectroscopy to search for ultralight bosons such as axions, axion-like particles, or dark photons, were published in \cite{Garcon2019}.
+The results of experiments using NMR spectroscopy to search for ultralight bosons such as axions, axion-like particles, or dark photons, were published in \cite{Abel2017,Garcon2019}.
 Atomic magnetometers \cite{Budker2006a} have been used for the search of dark matter.
 Networks of such magnetometers \cite{Pospelov2013,Pustelny2013,JacksonKimball2018} can search for signals due to the coupling of dark matter to atomic spins when the Earth goes through a dark matter compact object.